AVSLab/basilisk/docs/source/Install/buildExtModules.rst

 Directory Structure
 -------------------
-The external module feature follows a strict directory structure resembling existing basilisk repository.
+The external module inclusion follows a strict directory structure resembling the existing Basilisk repository.
 A single folder contains all the custom Basilisk modules and message definitions in a specific sub-folder structure shown below.

 .. image:: ../_images/static/buildExtModules.svg
    :align: center